tnation14/saltstack-playground/projects/operation-pigeon.md

     - A stack can be in a max of one state at a time (i.e., a stack cannot be `release` and `active`).
     - A maximum one stack can be in any given state (i.e., there cannot be two release stacks).

+#### Deployments
-#### Deployment - an action that moves a stack from one state to another.
+A deployment is an action that moves a stack from one state to another.

 There are 3 kinds of deployments.